AAYUSH412/Event-Management-Platform-Eventpro-/README.md

 ## 🌟 Usage

 1. Visit `http://localhost:5173` in your browser
-2. Create an account or log in
+2. Log in using the test credentials:
+   - Email: testeventpro@gmail.com
+   - Password: testeventpro
 3. Start creating events or browsing available events
 4. Test the payment flow using Razorpay test credentials